DFXLuna/DFXLuna.github.io/projects/Slumlord.md

 ### Slumlord Simulator: An Isometric Town Management Game

-Slumlord Simulator was a undertaken to gain experience in C# and Unity.
+Slumlord Simulator was a project undertaken to gain experience in C# and Unity.
 It is and will forever be unfinished.

 #### Summary